 In November 2023 and January 2024, the Company issued unsecured promissory notes to FFGP, a related party, in an aggregate principal amount of \$1.6 million.
 These notes were due three months from their respective date of issuance and accrued interest at either 4.27% or 5.27%.
 The debt is due on demand upon the occurrence of an event of default as defined in the note.

-This debt is in default due to non-payment by their respective maturity dates.
+This debt was in default as of the balance sheet date due to non-payment by their respective maturity dates.

 Fair Value of Related Party Notes Payable Not Carried at Fair Value